ApprenticeAI/frapy/docs/topics/spiders.rst

    .. method:: parse(response)

-       This is the default callback used by Scrapy to process downloaded responses, when their requests don't specify a callback.
+       This is the default callback used by Frapy to process downloaded responses, when their requests don't specify a callback.

        The ``parse`` method is in charge of processing the response and returning